ShaunLeung/DailyCoding/README.md

 Main goal is to get something running so if I get stumped I will look up a solution or some hints to get the juices flowing and indicate as such in the comments.

-Questions are recorded as images and are saved in the day's directory so that if the dir ever becomes de-coupled from the repository the question is still there
+Questions are recorded as images and are saved in the day's directory so that if the dir ever becomes de-coupled from the repository the question is still there.

 ## Daily Challenges